ESE-Peasy/PosturePerfection/docs/instructions.md

 ## "Unknown Posture" detected?

-If pose estimation fails to detect your whole body, we bring this to your attention in the form of Grey lines - if you see this, please adjust your camera or your own positioning until you are clearly detectable in the video feed.
-In the Settings we have a slider for "Confidence Threshold" which you can tune to modify this - if you feel like you're being presented with an "Unknown Posture" even when you are in an optimal position, decrease this value a bit and that should improve your experience.
+If pose estimation fails to detect your whole body, we bring this to your attention in the form of <span style="color:grey">Grey</span> lines - if you see this, please adjust your camera or your own positioning until you are clearly detectable in the video feed.
+In the Settings we have a slider for "Confidence Threshold" which you can tune to modify this - if you feel like you're being presented with an <span style="color:grey">"Unknown Posture"</span> even when you are in an optimal position, decrease this value a bit and that should improve your experience.

 <div align="center">
     <img src="images/instructions/unknown_posture.png" width="500"/>